- Food & Fun

 - Beauty & Style

-Pro Tip from Rach: If you thought you had to wait until summer to make a fresh tomato sauce, here's what Rach has to say about that: "The thing I love about cocktail, or Campari or cherry tomatoes is that they have sugar and this deep tomato flavor and they're available year-round.
+Pro Tip from Rach: Plus, Rach says you can make this dish year-round: "The thing I love about cocktail, or Campari or cherry tomatoes is that they have sugar and this deep tomato flavor and they're available year-round.
 So, you don't have to wait for tomato season to make a fresh tomato sauce!"

 If using fresh spinach, bring 3 quarts water to boil, salt it and wilt spinach 1 minute, then drain and rinse to cool, pat dry and chop.
 Or, if using defrosted frozen spinach, wring dry in dish towel.
 Refill pot with 5 quarts water and bring to boil for pasta.